-It may be difficult to effect service of U.S. process and enforce U.S. legal process against our directors.
+It may be difficult to effect service of U.S. process and enforce U.S. legal process against one of our directors.

-Two of our eight directors reside outside of the United States, principally in Australia.
-A substantial portion of the assets of these directors also are located outside of the United States.
-Therefore, it may not be possible to effect service of process within the United States upon these persons in order to enforce judgments of U.S. courts against these persons based on the civil liability provisions of the U.S. federal securities laws.
+One of our seven directors resides outside of the United States, specifically in Australia.
+A substantial portion of the assets of this director is also located outside of the United States.
+Therefore, it may not be possible to effect service of process within the United States upon this director in order to enforce judgments of U.S. courts against this director based on the civil liability provisions of the U.S. federal securities laws.
 In addition, there is doubt as to the enforceability in Australia, in original actions or in actions to enforce judgments of U.S. courts, of claims predicated solely upon U.S. federal securities laws.
-This could make it more difficult or impossible for investors to litigate or recover damages from certain of our directors in securities litigation or other claims.
+This could make it more difficult or impossible for investors to litigate or recover damages from this director in securities litigation or other claims.